-Our Work / Community / Uncovering Carlisle’s Textile Revolution
+Our Work / Archive / Uncovering Carlisle’s Textile Revolution

 Artform: Visual Art, Theatre

 Participants: Prism Arts Studio Arts, Prism Arts Studio Workshop, Prism Arts Creative Arts and Conversations, Distington Community School and Upperby Primary School